 This monochrome weave looks great layered against a white backdrop, organic textures, and edgy accents—just see this Scandinavian space.
 It gives this rustic modern room some depth and dimension.
-Bonus: Its rustic allure hides scratches and stains easily, so it's hardwearing for everyone in the family.
+Bonus: The rug's rustic allure hides scratches and stains easily, so it's hardwearing for everyone in the family.

 A little sheepskin can add a big impact to a room, especially when it involves a space with a fireplace!
 These fluffy numbers look best near vanities or beds, where we tend to linger in the morning.
-They are also fantastic when thrown atop a chair on by a sofa for an extra-cozy feel.
-You won’t find a more versatile piece for $15!
+They are also fantastic when thrown atop a chair or by a sofa for an extra-cozy feel.
+You won’t find a more versatile piece for $23.

 This black-and-white tribal rug adds intrigue to a monochrome room.
 Pair with simple furniture and let the diamond shapes infect the room with vibrancy.
 To give the Lappljung Ruta rug an even more elevated feel, try infusing subtle chrome and brass accents in the room to really make it stand out.

 We love the understated texture this light, patterned rug adds to a room—especially a room whose hardwood floors are on the warmer side.
 Orlando Soria skillfully elevated the Alvine Ruta rug by repeating its colors in other accents throughout the room: a velvet pillow here, an elegant silkscreen headboard there—very chic.
 While this rug is sadly no longer available, we think IKEA's Stockholm rug in canary yellow below is just as stunning under a bed.